Intimacy & Fight

 Hiring an intimacy director/coordinator?

 Just like stage combat, the wellbeing of the actors is in their hands.
+Check their training.
 Make sure you are familiar with their work, or ask someone who is.

 "[Intimacy direction] really allows people to lose that fear of going too far, or not going far enough.
 They know exactly where they can be every night."